end-initiative/end-initiative/pages/activities.md

 |  25-30    |   21    |       6      |
 |  31-45    |   23    |       7      |

 You can also work in the laboratory if you have Druidcraft or Speak With Animals.
-Working in the Laboratory lets you roll 1d2 and earn double what you roll.
-Laboratory jobs are available on Thirdday and Fourthday.
+Working in the Laboratory lets you roll 1d6 and earn double what you roll.
+Laboratory jobs are available on Thirddday and Fourthday.

 ## Crafts and Talents